 Despite his bike accident Ptiluc is also a passionate motorcyclist.
 He has travelled through Africa and Siberia on this vehicle and drew the series 'Mémoires d'un motard' ('Memories of a motorcyclist', 2001-2005) as a graphic chronicle of what he saw and experienced on the road.
 With scriptwriters Richard Malka and Agathe André and artist TieKo he created the biblical satire called 'La Pire Espèce' for Vents d'Ouest in 2010.
 Ptiluc and Malka also wrote a reboot of Louis Forton's classic comics series 'Les Pieds Nickelés', which was drawn by Luz in 2011.

 Ptiluc has also participated in several collective comic projects.
-Together with 19 other comics artists (Zep, Frank Margerin, Yslaire, Cosey, Philippe Vuillemin, Milo Manara, Loustal, Gilbert Shelton, Max Cabanes, Dupuy and Berberian, François Boucq, Gérald Poussin, Thomas Ott, Frank Pé, Frank Le Gall, Riff Reb's, Eric Buche, Enrico Marini and Valott he illustrated a record single for the project '20 Vraies Fausses Pochettes De Disque Par 20 Vrais Dessinateurs de BD' (1995).
+Together with 20 other comic artists (Zep, Frank Margerin, Yslaire, Cosey, Philippe Vuillemin, Milo Manara, Loustal, Gilbert Shelton, Max Cabanes, Dupuy and Berberian, François Boucq, Gérald Poussin, Thomas Ott, Frank Pé, Frank Le Gall, Riff Reb's, Eric Buche, Enrico Marini and Valott) he illustrated a record single for the project '20 Vraies Fausses Pochettes De Disque Par 20 Vrais Dessinateurs de BD' (1995).
 Ptiluc chose for French singer Renaud's song 'Vingt Ans que Ça Dure'.
 He has also illustrated advertisements for Virgin Cola.